Seen on:

 Legacy and Death

-In 2019, he was posthumously inducted into the College Basketball Hall of Fame, a fitting tribute to his spectacular college career.
+In 2019, Barnes was posthumously inducted into the College Basketball Hall of Fame, an honor that affirmed the brilliance of his Providence years and solidified his place among the sport’s greats.

 Read Also